 - 180-190 ml aquafaba (approximately 15-18 Tablespoons or 3/4 to 1 cup); it should be relatively thick and not too watery (I used the aquafaba from white French beans)

-- 300g extra strong/Canadian/very strong flour (also known as Manitoba flour and you may also use Tipo “00” or bread flour in the USA)
+- 300g extra strong/Canadian/very strong flour (also known as Manitoba flour) or Tipo 00 or even bread flour if you’re in the USA

 - 40g sugar